 The process of pursuing compensation in a New York City accidental death case typically involves the following key steps:

-In most cases, you can begin to seek compensation from a negligent party by either filing a claim against their insurance or by filing a lawsuit.
+In most cases, you can begin to seek compensation from a negligent party by filing a lawsuit against their insurance.
 However, before you do so, you must first accurately identify who the negligent party is.
 In some instances, this requires working with an accidental death law firm to conduct a thorough investigation.

 Perhaps your loved one was crossing the street and lost their life when a motorist struck them.
 You might naturally assume your loved one’s death was the result of the driver’s negligence.